-Renault Trafic start misfire or not starting at all
+Renault Trafic misfires or does not start at all

 We recently had in our shop this 2007-2014 Renault Trafic 2L diesel with M9R engine code (similar to Vauxhall Vivaro and Nissan Primastar) for misfiring at almost every attempt of starting the vehicle or not starting at all.